 Gunners served in the North-West Rebellion (1885) and the South African War (1899-1902).
 They served in the First World War (1914-1918) and the Second World War (1939-1945).

 They later served in the Korean War (1950-1953) and West Germany during the Cold War (1951-1992).
 They served in the 1st Gulf War (1990-1991), Operations in Afghanistan (2001-2014), and many peacekeeping operations.

 Today, the Regiment is in 33 communities across Canada and includes Regular and Reserve units.

 The Early Years

-Canadian Gunners have a long and distinguished record of contribution.
-In 1534, Jacques Cartier fired the first Artillery along the Atlantic coast.
+The history of the Canadian militia covers hundreds of years.
+In 1534, Jacques Cartier fired the first artillery along the Atlantic coast.
 Since then, colonists served in the militias of New France and British North America.

 In 1793, the Loyal Company of Artillery formed in Saint John, New Brunswick.
 This unit exists today as the 3rd Field Artillery Regiment, RCA.
 The War of 1812 and the Rebellions of 1837-38 helped promote new militia units.